Categories

 Many expats are keen to either develop their property investment portfolio or buy a holiday home.
 There could be a number of scenarios:

-- Or you may need to remortgage a current UK property to release equity to make a house purchase overseas.
+• Or you may want to remortgage a current UK property to release equity to purchase a house overseas.

-You want to move back into your UK property which you’ve been renting out
+You want to move back into a UK property that you’ve been renting out

-It can be notoriously difficult to get a mortgage as an ex-pat returning to the UK.
+Getting a mortgage as an expat returning to the UK is notoriously difficult.
 Most lenders flat-out reject you if you haven’t had a UK address for the last three years.
 If you want to remortgage a buy to let property you're planning to move back into, you may find it difficult to find a good residential mortgage deal.

 Again, this is where you need the expertise of an experienced expat mortgage broker who knows which lenders to approach on your behalf and ensure you avoid having to pay a large deposit and higher rates.